-Following the implementation of the Markets in Financial Instruments Directive (MiFID) in the European Union and in accordance with the Investment Services and Activities and Regulated Markets Law of 2007 (Law 144(I)/2007) in Cyprus, all Cypriot Investment Firms (hereinafter called CIF’s) are required to categorize their Clients according to their investment experience and overall knowledge on the Financial markets.
+Following the implementation of the Markets in Financial Instruments Directive (of 2014/65/EU (MiFID II) and in accordance to the Investment Services and Activities and Regulated Markets Law of 2017 (Law 87(I)/2017) in Cyprus, all Cypriot Investment Firms (hereinafter called CIF’s) are required to categorize their Clients according to their investment experience and overall knowledge on the Financial markets.

 Professional client is a client who possesses the experience, knowledge and expertise to make its own investment decisions and properly assess the risks that it incurs.
 In order to be considered a professional client, the client must comply with the following criteria: